semantic-systems/coypu-temporal-extraction-service-machamp/uie/README.md

 }
 ```

-For this specific example the model predicted correctly, since the record matches the ground truth (sentence contains one time entity from index 5 to 8).
+For this specific example, the model predicted correctly since the record matches the ground truth (sentence contains a one-time entity from index 5 to 8).

 Furthermore, UIE produces the result files such as ``test_results.txt``.
-These files contain the Precision, Recall and F1-score values for the dataset.
+These files contain the Precision, Recall, and F1-score values for the dataset.

-The crossvalidation results contain ``seq2seq``, ``records`` and ``results`` for the test and evaluation data for every model in every fold.
+The cross-validation results contain ``seq2seq``, ``records``, and ``results`` for the test and evaluation data for every model in every fold.
 Furthermore, they contain ``error analysis`` files that list all the mispredictions.
-The other files compare the models to each other, select the best models per fold and calculate the averages and standard deviations.
+The other files compare the models to each other, select the best models per fold, and calculate the averages and standard deviations.